MicrosoftDocs/dynamics365smb-docs/archive/LocalFunctionality/Germany/how-to-post-physical-inventory-orders.md

     ms.author: sgroespe

 ---
-# How to: Post Physical Inventory Orders
+# Post Physical Inventory Orders
 After completing a physical inventory order and changing its status to **Finished**, you can post it.

 You can set the status of a physical inventory order to **Finished** if the following is true: